DattebayoDev/Capstone_E-commerce-Website/README.md

 My form inputs were overflowing so i did form-control-small ang changed their col width

+flex-column and justif-content center interferring with each other

+why is my img-fluid not working for index.html

 ## New Information

 Cards assume no specific width to start, so they’ll be 100% wide unless otherwise stated.
 You can change this as needed with custom CSS, grid classes, grid Sass mixins, or utilities.